n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 #### <abbr>ZWJ</abbr> hair sequences ####

-A <abbr>ZWJ</abbr> hair sequence is used to request a specific hairstyle version of an emoji codepoint that depicts a single human being.
+A <abbr title="Zero-Width Joiner">ZWJ</abbr> hair sequence is used to request a specific hairstyle version of an emoji codepoint that depicts a single human being.

 :::{figure-md}